TheMartonfi/Twitch-Chat-Bot/Chat_Bot/README.txt

 !addquote = Adds a quote to quotes.txt (Mod only) !commands = A list of the custom commands for your bot (Everyone) !quit = Quits the program (Channel owner only)

-Feel free to contact me at:
-twitter = @TheMartonfi
-twitch = TheMartonfi1228